 2.5 Cumulative adjacent channel leakage ratio (CACLR)

-The following test requirement applies for the sub-block or inter RF bandwidth gap sizes listed in Table 2.5-5,
+The following test requirement applies for the sub-block or Inter RF Bandwidth gap sizes listed in Table 2.5-5/6/6a,

 – Inside a sub-block gap within an operating band for a BS operating in non-contiguous spectrum.

-– Inside an inter RF bandwidth gap for a BS operating in multiple bands, where multiple bands are mapped on the same antenna connector.
+– Inside an Inter RF Bandwidth gap for a BS operating in multiple bands, where multiple bands are mapped on the same antenna connector.

-The cumulative adjacent channel leakage power ratio (CACLR) in a sub-block gap or inter RF bandwidth gap is the ratio of:
+The cumulative adjacent channel leakage power ratio (CACLR) in a sub-block gap or Inter RF Bandwidth gap is the ratio of:

-a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the sub-block gap or inter RF bandwidth gap, and
+a) the sum of the filtered mean power centred on the assigned channel frequencies for the two carriers adjacent to each side of the sub-block gap or Inter RF Bandwidth gap, and

-b) the filtered mean power centred on a frequency channel adjacent to one of the respective sub-block edges or RF bandwidth edges.
+b) the filtered mean power centred on a frequency channel adjacent to one of the respective sub-block edges or Base Station RF Bandwidth edges.

 The assumed filter for the adjacent channel frequency is defined in Table 2.5-5/6.
 Filters on the assigned channels are defined in Table 2.5-7.

-For Wide Area category A BS, either the CACLR limits in Table 2.5-5/6 or the absolute limit of –13dBm/MHz apply, whichever is less stringent.
+For Wide Area category A BS, either the CACLR limits in Table 2.5-5/6 or the absolute limit of –13dBm/MHz shall apply, whichever is less stringent.

-For Wide Area category B BS, either the CACLR limits in Table 2.5-5/6 or the absolute limit of –15dBm/MHz apply, whichever is less stringent.
+For Wide Area category B BS, either the CACLR limits in Table 2.5-5/6 or the absolute limit of –15dBm/MHz shall apply, whichever is less stringent.

 For Medium Range BS, either the CACLR limits in Table 6.6.2-5/6 or the absolute limit of –25 dBm/MHz shall apply, whichever is less stringent.